Last Updated 10/14/2021

 Over the years, the size and scope of the federal crop insurance program has expanded dramatically.
 The passage of the Federal Crop Insurance Act of 1980 encouraged participation by authorizing a subsidy for premiums.
 The Federal Crop Insurance Act of 1980 also added coverage for additional crops and regions of the country.
 Natural disasters precipitated ad hoc disaster assistance bills in 1988, 1989, 1992 and 1993.
 Participation in the program drastically increased with the passage of the Federal Crop Insurance Reform Act of 1994 which increased subsidies and made coverage mandatory for certain benefits previously offered for free.
 In 1996 the requirement for mandatory enrollment was lifted and the USDA created the Risk Management Agency (RMA) to operate and manage the FCIC.
 The Food, Conservation, and Energy Act of 2008 modified the legislation to reduce the overall cost and create a permanent disaster assistance program.

 MPCI covers a broad range of perils (e.g., drought, excessive moisture, freeze, disease and other natural causes) and must be purchased before planting begins.
+MPCI does not cover damages to farm infrastructure, such as grain bins and livestock barns.
 For a company to write federal MPCI, they must sign a Standard Reinsurance Agreement (SRA), which is a contract between the company and the FCIC which establishes the terms and conditions the FCIC will provide subsidies and reinsurance on eligible crop insurance contracts sold by that company.
+The RMA provides an annual list of the Approved Insurance Providers here.

 By contrast, crop/hail insurance is coverage offered by the private market and regulated by the state insurance departments.
 It covers a narrower variety of perils, such as hail and fire, and is not reinsured by the FCIC.
 Some of the advantages of crop/hail are the availability, as many different companies offer the product, and the flexibility, as it may be purchased at any time during the growing season.